 First Fix

-To follow through a thorough cleansing as well as strengthening the security of the computer, one can download a full security application like Security Task Manager, which unlike Windows Task Manager, lays down details about the full directory path and file name, security evaluations, process type, which software the process belongs to, and many such results that help in the identification of otherwise unknown malware.
-It shall show whether or not the gsvr.exe file is unsecured and whether it needs to be removed.
+To follow through a thorough cleansing as well as strengthening the security of the computer, one can download a full security application like Security Task Manager, which unlike Windows Task Manager, lays down details about the full directory path and file name, security evaluations, process type,

 Second Fix